Consultant non-contractual work

 Additional work above 10 PAs included into job plan

-Mutually agreed job plans with above 10 PAs will require at least 3 month's notice to cease this work
+Mutually agreed job plans with above 10 PAs will require at least 3 months’ notice to cease this work.

-If you have agreed a job plan with additional activity above your standard 10 PA contract (for example, an 11 PA job plan with a session at the weekend) you will need to give three months' notice of your intention to cease doing this work.
+If you have agreed to a job plan with additional activity above your standard 10 PA contract (for example, an 11 PA job plan with a session at the weekend) you will need to give three months' notice of your intention to cease doing this work.

 Additional PAs above 10 can be stopped with notice as the national contract for full-time consultants is for 10 PAs (though the same applies to those working less than full-time for any PAs worked over and above their contracted amount).